delta-io/delta-rs/docs/upgrade-guides/guide-1.0.0.md

 ### `arro3` adoption

-DeltaLake 1.0.0 introduces support for `arro3`.
+DeltaLake 1.0.0 introduces support for Arrow PyCapsule protocol using a lightweight arrow implementation with `arro3`.
 As a result, the `write_deltalake` and `DeltaTable.merge` functions now only accept inputs that implement one of the following interfaces:

 - `ArrowStreamExportable`
 - `ArrowArrayExportable`